 Dang!
 This is a long one.
 Skip to:

-Building on an existing foundation
+Building on an Existing Foundation

-The School of Medicine (SOM) already had a strong design foundation, since Emory University had just gone through a major rebrand.
+SOM already had a strong design foundation, since Emory University had just gone through a major rebrand.

 To help inform the design direction, we asked SOM to choose between three element collages.
-Lead Designer Sara Andrew made two options, and I made a third.
+Lead designer Sara Andrew made two options, and I made a third.

-Although my primary role on the project was frontend developer, I was able to contribute to the visual design of some of the interior pages.
+Although my primary role on the project was front end developer, I was able to contribute to the visual design of some of the interior pages.
 Following Sara’s existing direction, I designed a set of comps for departments, labs, and some other tertiary pages.

 These text-heavy tertiary pages needed a good system to break up content and make it easier to scan.
 Since many labs and departments lacked photography resources, they also needed a way to inject more color and interest into the page.